kubewarden/docs/docs/writing-policies/spec/host-capabilities/01-intro-host-capabilities.md

 This is what happens when a request is issued by a Kubewarden policy:

 * Kubewarden policy:
-  * Invoke the capability offered by the host environment
+  * Invokes the capability offered by the host environment
   * The invocation is a blocking operation, hence the policy code will wait until the host provides an answer
 * Host environment: